shreenidhi7700/Auto_Price_Prediction/README.md

 Engine Location :-
-Placement of the engine with respect to the car, front - engine is placed on the front, rear - engine is placed on the rear
+Placement of the engine with respect to the car, front - engine is placed on the front, rear - engine is placed on the rear.

 WheelBase (in inches) :-
 Wheelbase in automobile price prediction refers to the distance between the front and rear axles of a vehicle.
 It's an important measurement because it affects how stable the car feels on the road, how much space is available inside, and sometimes even how the car handles.
 A longer wheelbase often means more interior space but can make the car less maneuverable, while a shorter wheelbase can improve agility but may sacrifice some interior room.